Call for Papers

 11th Annual Glendon Graduate Student Conference in Translation Studies

 Glendon Graduate Student Association in Translation Studies, York University (Toronto)

 Keynote speaker: Sharon O’Brien, Dublin City University

 CALL FOR PAPERS

 Into the second decade of the 21st century, technology continues to play an increasing role in translation processes and translator environments.
 What is translatable or not translatable through the mediation of machines is a central question as we head into the era of neural translation and AI.
 At the same time other questions emerge: are the existing models of collaborative translation, crowdsourcing, machine translated corpora, and cloud-based CAT tools leading us towards a new era of multi-modal plurality or to a fragmented dystopia where quality becomes a casualty?
 Is the interaction of human and machine in present and future translation ecologies a harbinger of an enlightened posthumanism or a problematic process that favours disembodied networks, algorithmic decision-making, and unsustainable growth in a time of runaway climate change and environmental degradation?
 This year’s graduate student conference will address what Minako O’Hagan (2019) describes as a kind of quantum entanglement, the link between human and machine, a crucial issue for our century.

 We invite proposals for papers from a variety of fields and perspectives that engage with issues including, but not limited to:

-Our one-day multilingual conference will address these and related topics.
-We welcome proposals for papers (20-minute presentations) and posters.
-Those interested are invited to submit an abstract of 250-300 words by January 10, 2018 to firstname.lastname@example.org or email@example.com.
-Submissions should include the title of the paper and the author’s name, affiliations, and contact information.
+Our three-day multilingual conference will address these and related topics.
+Synchronous online presentations are preferred, but pre-recorded ones will also be accepted.
+Simultaneous interpretation in English, French, and Spanish will be available.
+We welcome proposals for papers (15-minute presentations).
+Those interested are invited to submit an abstract of 250-300 words by December 31, 2020 to email@example.com.
+Submissions must include the title of the paper and the author’s name, affiliation, and contact information.